imagineLife/big-site/content/node/streams/writable.md

 - the `fs` module `createWriteStream` method
 - compression with `zlib` & `crypto` stream methods

-## An example of WRiting to a file
+## An example of Writing to a file with the fs module
 ```js
 // setup
 const { createWriteStream } = require('fs');